dct2012/4wm/README.md

 ***BUGS***
-  * transient windows seem to not be popping op on their own, switching tiling modes makes them pop up.
+  * transient windows seem to not be popping op on their own, switching tiling modes makes them pop up. this only seems to be the case with three monitors.
   * killing a chrome window, causes snafu
   * steam
     * games